 ― Deborah Bray Haddock, The Dissociative Identity Disorder Sourcebook

-Myth: Dissociative identity disorder (DID) is the same thing as schizophrenia.
+Myth: Dissociative identity disorder (DID) is only about having multiple personalities.

 Myth: DID is incredibly rare.